diodesign/diosix/README.md

 # diosix
 A lightweight and secure 64-bit multiprocessor microkernel operating system written in Rust for x86, ARM and MIPS systems.
-This is a work in progrss, starting from scratch after [previously writing](https://github.com/diodesign/diosix-legacy) a working microkernel for 32-bit SMP x86 computers in C and assembly.
+This is a work in progress, starting from scratch after [previously writing](https://github.com/diodesign/diosix-legacy) a working microkernel for 32-bit SMP x86 computers in C and assembly.

 I learned a lot from that first iteration, and this is the second iteration, codenamed Menchi.
 Crucially,